copsTvFan/cops-episode-guide/guide.md

 Aired 2003-05-03.

-**Coast to Coast 41** (Pierce County WA -- 1:20 AM Home Invasion Call) Lakewood -- Deputy Matt Brown talks about watching Cops in high school and wanting to work in Pierce County, Lakewood on graveyard.
+**Coast to Coast 41**

+- (Pierce County WA -- 1:20 AM Home Invasion Call) Lakewood -- Deputy Matt Brown talks about watching Cops in high school and wanting to work in Pierce County, Lakewood on graveyard.
 His partner Deputy Win Sargent likes the corny stuff about the job like helping people on a day to day basis, not many jobs do that and inconveniencing bad guys.
 An officer questions three suspects about an attempted bicycle theft, but one says he is innocent because he has a wooden leg.
+- Albuquerque, NM
-Albuquerque, NM/Davidson County, NC
+- Davidson County, NC

 ## CP-1525

 Aired 2003-07-12.

-**Coast to Coast 42** (Pierce County WA -- 1:24 AM Possible Stolen Vehicle) Lakewood -- Officer Mark Eakes like working graveyard.
+**Coast to Coast 42**

+- (Pierce County WA -- 1:24 AM Possible Stolen Vehicle) Lakewood -- Officer Mark Eakes like working graveyard.
 It's challenging and what you accomplish in one night is fun and very rewarding.
 His partner is Officer Mark Rickerson who also loves graveyard.
 It's a great time to work and they can use darkness to their advantage like the criminals do.
 It makes their job easier.
-Deputies pursue a suspicious vehicle; officers question male suspects who are soliciting sex while wearing makeup and women's clothing.
-Albuquerque NM
+- Deputies pursue a suspicious vehicle
+- officers question male suspects who are soliciting sex while wearing makeup and women's clothing
+- Albuquerque NM

 ## CP-1526

 Aired 2003-05-03.

-**Coast to Coast 43** (Pierce County WA -- 12:36 AM Car Pursuit) Lakewood -- Deputy Kory Shaffer works graveyard.
+**Coast to Coast 43**

+- (Pierce County WA -- 12:36 AM Car Pursuit) Lakewood -- Deputy Kory Shaffer works graveyard.
 He has a family, likes working nights, loves the atmosphere and it allows time in the afternoon and evenings with his family.
 He coaches softball and t-ball, so it works out good.
 Deputy John Delgado is his partner.
 A call of the state police alone in a hit & run chase comes in and they go back him up.
 The car hits stop sticks, gets PITed, the white guy bails out on foot, goes through the woods, over barb wire and is caught.
 He is cuffed under a tree and led back out.
 Trooper Gerald Ames is the WA State Trooper who started chasing him.
 The suspect says he didn't have too much to drink, has a suspended license, no registration, title wasn't transferred, didn't want to get caught and has handcuffs on his rearview mirror and a Jack Daniels shirt.
-Indianapolis, IN (8:06 PM Domestic Disturbance Call).
+- Indianapolis, IN (8:06 PM Domestic Disturbance Call).
 When they arrive the door is open, the 28 year old son Christopher is drunk on the floor, the place is trashed and his mom is trying to find his false leg.
 Chris asks if he's going to jail, he flips out and is cuffed.
 He says his mom is a bitch.
 She says he had to buy $5 rotgut vodka, didn't know he had money, is usually a good person, but can't candle drinking and cops were there 15 minutes earlier.
 Chris says he hates his mom and is going to beat her.
 They take him outside and he won't stand up, so they put him in a chair.
 Mom brings his leg out and it has duct tape on it and he spits at her.
 They put him on the ground and charge him with battery by bodily waste.
 He is put on a stretched and EMT takes him away.
 Officer Paul Humphrey assists.
-Pierce County WA (3:39 AM Traffic Stop) Deputy Gavin Foster tries to pull over a red Chevy pickup truck with expired tags.
+- Pierce County, WA (3:39 AM Traffic Stop) Deputy Gavin Foster tries to pull over a red Chevy pickup truck with expired tags.
 The guy keeps going, then pulls into his driveway.
 Gavin asks him what the address is of his house and the suspect says, “that's a good question.
 I have a PO box, my girlfriend lives there and I know the red and blue lights mean stop, but I didn't.”
 He has no license, the female passenger Rene Lucille has no license either.
 The plates are stolen, the truck is stolen, but he has a bill of sale in the house.
 He has $9, a bag of MSA and bullets on him.
 Deputy Theron Hardesty checks Rene who says he hid a gun under the seat and they locate it.
 He says he traded for the truck 6-7 months ago, not sure where the paperwork is as he's in the middle of moving.
 He got it from a Mexican guy in Tacoma somewhere, doesn't remember where, a bowling alley maybe.
 They find a second gun and both are loaded.

 ## CP-1527

 Aired 2002-11-23.

 **Bad Girls!
-1 Special Edition** (Indianapolis, IN -- 6:21 PM Prostitution Sting) Vice unit targets prostitutes; an officer finds drug paraphernalia and a loaded pistol in female suspect's car.
-Bernalillo County NM/Forth Worth, TX/Pierce County, WA
+1 Special Edition**

+- (Indianapolis, IN -- 6:21 PM Prostitution Sting) Vice unit targets prostitutes; an officer finds drug paraphernalia and a loaded pistol in female suspect's car.
+- Bernalillo County, NM
+- Fort Worth, TX
+- Pierce County, WA

 ## CP-1528